 I have had many visitors ask about the tools and supplies that I use to build my partworks, so I have created a ‘Shop‘ over at my main build site with Amazon links to most of the items I have used along the way.
 All proceeds go towards supporting my site costs, not for profit.
 I hope you all find this helpful!

-If you signed up for the subscription-based version of this Eaglemoss 1:8 scale Eleanor Mustang model build, you will receive five FREE gifts along the way.
+If you signed up for the subscription-based version of the Eaglemoss 1:8 scale Eleanor Mustang model build, you were supposed to receive five FREE gifts along the way.
 The first gift is this full-color 16″x26″Poster.
 It is folded up in the shipping box, so the creases likely will keep it from being framed, but it could look nice on the wall of your build area!

 The remaining gifts to arrive (at least in the USA) are: